Our Tribe

 Peoria Tribe of Indians of Oklahoma

-The Peoria Tribe of Indians of Oklahoma is a confederation of Kaskaskia, Peoria, Piankashaw and Wea Indians united into a single tribe in 1854.
-The tribes which constitute The Confederated Peorias, as they then were called, originated in the lands bordering the Great Lakes and drained by the mighty Mississippi.
-They are Illinois or Illini Indians, descendants of those who created the great mound civilizations in the central United States two thousand to three thousand years ago.
+The Peoria Tribe of Indians of Oklahoma is a confederation of Kaskaskia, Peoria, Piankashaw, and Wea Indians united into a single tribe in 1854.
+The tribes which constitute The Confederated Peorias, as they were then called, originated in the lands bordering the Great Lakes and drained by the mighty Mississippi.
+They are Illinois or Illini Indians, descendants of those who created the great mound civilizations in the central United States two to three thousand years ago.

 Peoria